-√ Even a few minutes a day will make a real difference!
+√ Even a few minutes a day will make a real difference.
 Play a game, learn an English idiom, or do an exercise from this site when you have a few minutes free.

 √ Make yourself think in English!
-Tape notes to the bathroom mirror, sing a song in English while you clean or do chores, listen to the radio or a podcast in English while you exercise.
+Tape notes to the bathroom mirror.
+Sing a song in English while you clean or do chores.
+Listen to the radio or a podcast in English while you exercise.

 Try this short quiz to see if the lessons and exercises in EnglishHints.com could help you learn English online.
-(See bottom of the page for suggestions about related pages.)

 For questions 1-6, choose one or more:

 The example sentence talks about “all the different ways it may impact their business.”
-Sentence B is similarly inclusive.
+Sentence B is inclusive in the same way.
 It talks about its “various possible effects on their profits and other products”—not just its costs or profit.